 Health Information Technology for Economic and Clinical Health (HITECH) Act improves patient care and creates new jobs for healthcare professionals.

 The transition from paper to electronic healthcare records hasn’t been an easy one.
 The change requires offices to acquire new skills in health information technology (health IT) and migration of old hand-written data to certified electronic health records.
 As part of Obama’s healthcare initiatives, there are now incentives in place to encourage healthcare facilities to train their staff so they can become efficient users of certified EHRs.
 Recent updates to the provisions of the HITECH Act make it easier to receive incentive payments and that has resulted in a noticeable increase in the number of facilties and physicians using this technology.
+Getting a job within an EHR role in this climate can become hard due to the need for employees, as well as the number of people trying to secure a position, a massive benefit would be to have past experience within healthcare record management, as well as a resume that works in today’s market as best as possible.

 In fact, the number of physicians using certified EHRs has doubled from 17% to 34% since 2008.